elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 end
 ```

 Next up, let's teach the `Chat` module how to send the message to a remote node using a supervised task.
-We'll define a method `send_message` that will enact this process:
+We'll define a method `Chat.send_message/2` that will enact this process:

 ```elixir
 # lib/chat.ex